Darryl Leon Collins

 In 2004, he started the Collection Inventory Project as a Cultural consultant for the National Museum of Cambodia.
 In 2002, he authored with Helen Grant Ross and Hok Sokol the book "Building Cambodia: New Khmer Architecture (1953-1970)", which remains a reference for architects and architecture lovers.

-Darryl Collins also actively contributed in the restauration of several emblematic houses around Cambodia, including the Hanchey House in Siem Reap and the 'Chinese House' in Phnom Penh.
-He is currently completing a vast study on Khmer traditional wooden houses.
+Darryl Collins also actively contributed in the restoration of several emblematic houses around Cambodia, including the Hanchey House in Siem Reap and the 'Chinese House' in Phnom Penh.
+He is currently completing a vast study on Khmer traditional wooden houses, to be released Feb.
+28, 2022 (to preorder the book: +855 126 86 767).